Undalevein/EscapeSimulatorAutosplitter/README.md

 1. **Timer Start/Split Control** - I want the autosplitter to start and split automatically for the speedrun.
 Currently, the Autosplitter does start when you enter a level, but if you try to reset your splits, the autosplitter will start again.
 This is a bug that I am working to resolve.
 2. **Remove Loading Times** - To make competition fair, I plan to remove loading times for the Autosplitter.
 The hope is to remove the time between opening up the level and when the player has complete control of their character.
 The Autosplitter somewhat can do that by referencing the level name and checking if it is not the string Empty or a null type, but it does not remove the times where the player cannot move.
 3. **Coop Support** - For those who want to speedrun together with friends, this is what I want to include.
 Similarly to my plan to remove loading times, I plan to make sure that the run does not start until all players have total control (or at least 1 of the players).
 4. **IL Auto Reset** - I want to include an automatic reset option for players who want to automatically reset their splits when they reset.
 This can be either returning to the main menu or resetting the level they once are currently on.
 This is not on by default, but it's an option for runners.
+I also want this to be a smart IL reset.
+If say you reset in the first level, your timer should reset.
+If you reset not in the first level of the pack, then such reset will be ignored until you quit to the menu.
 5. **Legacy Version Support** - For runs that are better ran on the legacy version than on the current version, I plan to implement those based on popular demand since there's too many versions of Escape Simulator especailly as it continues to get new updates.